FoleyX90/titanium_documentation/source/en/contribute.md

 ![fork titanium project on github screenshot](../assets/images/guides/contribute/github-fork-dashboard.png)

-<note>Although your repository is identical to the original at the moment that the fork occurs, from that point onwards each exists totally independently of the other.
+<note>Although your repository is identical to the original at the moment that the fork occurs, from that point onwards each of them exists totally independently of the other.
 Thus, your repository will not receive any commits made to the original, unless you explicitly, manually push them to it.
-This procedure is explained in stage 4.</note>
+Having said this, you will leave the existing branches in their current state, and instead use this repository to publish your new, up-to-date, development branches.</note>

 ### 2. Clone your repository, and configure git remotes